 Competition from Copenhagen proved too strong, and by 1674 Christianshavn was absorbed into the larger city.
 For much of the 20th century it was a working-class neighbourhood.
 The bohemian reputation arrived in the 1970s, and today it's a fashionable but still diverse district where old sailor bars sit next to upscale restaurants.

-What are the top things to do in Christianshavn?
+What to do in Christianshavn?

+If you visit Christianshavn, there are a few must-do activities that really capture its essence.
 The top things to do in Christianshavn centre around the canals, the church, and the neighbourhood's alternative side:

 - Church of Our Saviour: Climb 400 steps to the top of the spiral spire (the last 150 are outside) for Copenhagen's best panoramic view.